biocompute-objects/extension_domain/dataset/README.md

 ## dataset_categories
 Dataset categories describe and provide more information about the dataset which can be used to classify, group, sort and filter datasets.
 Currently, there are six categories for describing a dataset: species, molecule, tags, file_type, status, and scope.
 Each category has a distinct value.

 **species**: This category provides information about the species to which the data belongs.
 The values can be a single scientific name of any species in NCBI taxonomy.
-When the datasets contain data from multiple species the value can be left blank
+When the datasets contain data from multiple species the value can be repeated

 eg.  ```{
                 "category_value": "Homo sapiens",